 Sean is an experienced conductor, composer, and singer, with a background in music editing, having worked for Oxford University Press before focusing on a freelance career.
 Sean read Music at Royal Holloway University of London, where he received both his undergraduate and Master’s degrees.
-During this time he joined the choir of The Royal Chapel of All Saints, Windsor Great Park, subsequently becoming Composer in Residence in 2008 and Assistant Director of Music in 2009.
+During this time he joined the choir of The Royal Chapel of All Saints, Windsor Great Park, subsequently becoming Composer in Residence in 2008 and Assistant Director of Music in 2009, positions he still holds.

 Sean conducts other project-based choirs during the year.
-Last Christmas this included Sanctus Voices at Holy Trinity Garrison Church, Windsor; The Royal Automobile Club Choir, Epsom; and Marlow Choral Society’s ‘Come and Sing’ Christmas concert.
-Sean also enjoyed being Assistant Director of Music for the Windsor Castle Pantomime as they performed Aladdin in the Waterloo Chamber.
+This has included Sanctus Voices at Holy Trinity Garrison Church, Windsor; The Royal Automobile Club Choir, Epsom; and Marlow Choral Society’s ‘Come and Sing’ Christmas concerts.
+Sean also enjoyed being Assistant Director of Music for the Windsor Castle Pantomime as they performed Aladdin in the Waterloo Chamber in 2018.

-As a professional singer and singing teacher, Sean has a keen interest in vocal technique, having participated in training with Janice Chapman and Ron Morris at the Guildhall School of Music and Drama.
+As a professional singer and singing teacher, Sean has a keen interest in vocal pedagogy, having participated in training with Janice Chapman and Ron Morris at the Guildhall School of Music and Drama.
+He regularly coaches choirs on vocal technique as well as offering individual lessons.
 His past solo performances include the Mozart Requiem and Great Mass in C minor, as well as a performance at The Royal Albert Hall.
 Sean previously won a gold medal with his barbershop quartet First Edition at the IABS Convention, 2017.

 St George's Chapel, Windsor Castle